Skip to Main Content

 Making copies of new materials for students (by downloading and uploading files, or by scanning from physical documents) can present some copyright issues, but they're not different from those involved in deciding whether to share something online with your students when you are meeting in-person.
 It's better not to make copies of entire works - but most instructors don't do that!
 Copying portions of works to share with students will often be fair use, and at times (especially in unusual circumstances, or with works that aren't otherwise commercially available) it may even be fair use to make lengthier copies.

-Libraries staff members can help you understand the relevant issues (contact Ask A Librarian or Liaison Librarians for assistance), and the University will back up instructors making informed and reasonable decisions on these issues.
-Where an instructor doesn't feel comfortable relying on fair use, one of the Libraries' Liaison Librarians may be able to suggest alternative content that is already online through library subscriptions, or publicly online content.
+Libraries staff members can help you understand the relevant issues (contact Ask A Librarian or Subject Librarians for assistance), and the University will back up instructors making informed and reasonable decisions on these issues.
+Where an instructor doesn't feel comfortable relying on fair use, one of the Libraries' Subject Librarians may be able to suggest alternative content that is already online through library subscriptions, or publicly online content.
 The Libraries may also be able to help you seek formal copyright permissions to provide copies to students - but there may be some issues with getting permissions on short timelines.

 Multimedia viewing/listening